 On this page: How does cancer affect fertility? | When should I discuss fertility? | What is my risk of infertility? | How does age affect fertility after cancer? | Do fertility drugs cause cancer? | Should I have a child after I’ve had cancer? | How long should I wait to conceive after treatment? | Will having children cause the cancer to come back? | Do children of cancer survivors have more health problems? | What if I was already pregnant at diagnosis?

-This page covers some common questions men and women ask about fertility and cancer.
-Some of your responses to these questions will depend on your personal views and preferences.
+This section covers some common questions men and women ask about fertility and cancer.

 "Advances in medical technology helped treat my cancer, then gave my wife and I the chance to become parents.
 I’m amazed at what was possible." – Craig

-Research to date suggests that children born to cancer survivors (after treatment has ended) are no more likely to have birth defects than the general population.
+Current research suggests that children born to cancer survivors (after treatment has ended) are no more likely to have health problems than the general population.

-Studies show that if one or two parents have a history of cancer, their child is at no greater risk of getting cancer than anyone else.
-The exception is if cancer runs in the family through a faulty gene.
-For more information, see when cancer genes are present.
+Studies show that if one or both parents have a history of cancer, their child is at no greater risk of getting cancer than anyone else.
+The exception is if cancer runs in the family through an inherited syndrome.
+For more information, see if cancer genes are present.

-However, some fertility techniques may be associated with a slightly higher risk of birth defects that aren’t linked to cancer.
-One example is intracytoplasmic sperm injection.
-Your fertility specialist or genetic counsellor is the most qualified person to give you up-to-date information about the risks of particular treatments.
+Your fertility specialist or genetic counsellor is the most qualified person to give you up-to-date information about the risks of particular fertility treatments.